Welcome to ANU College of Law Juris Doctor

 The ANU College of Law also offers a variety of scholarships, bursaries and grants to support law students at different stages throughout their academic career.
 For more information, please visit our website.

 In this session, you will meet first-year law convenors who will outline the expectations for their course.
-The College Student and Education Support team will explain the different administration processes, from assessment extensions to special consideration on examinations.
+The College Student and Education Support team will go through the different administration processes, from assessment extensions to how to navigate our websites.

 International and Incoming Exchange Law Students